Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Phase Selection Methods

 \section{Phase Selection Methods}

-Partitioning the $N$ RIS elements into $K$ subsurfaces and independently designing each subsurface for one user allows for low complexity and effective RIS phase selection methods, which is especially important for the high frequency environments it is envisaged RIS will be used in.
-This section outlines three methods that utilise these principles: a simple approach that uses the SU optimal phase selection method for when $\mathbf{H}_\mathrm{rb}$ is rank-1, a sub-optimal extension of this for when $\mathbf{H}_\mathrm{rb}$ has a scattered component, and a higher-performing but more complex iterative version.
+Partitioning the $N$ \gls{RIS} elements into $K$ subsurfaces each designed independently for a specific \gls{UE} enables low-complexity and efficient \gls{RIS} phase selection.
+This section outlines three methods that utilise this concept: a simple approach that uses the \gls{SU} optimal phase selection method for when $\mathbf{H}_\mathrm{rb}$ is rank-1, a sub-optimal extension of this for when $\mathbf{H}_\mathrm{rb}$ has a scattered component, and a higher-performing but more complex iterative version.